alessandrolepri/JS-Calculator/README.md

 ## Structure

-All files are inside /src, /src/sass, /server folder assets/mockup contains only the png to be reproduced
+* All files are inside /src, /src/sass, /server folder

-'/.assets' contains the mock-up calculator to replicate
+* '/.assets' contains the mock-up calculator to replicate

 I did use https://imagecolorpicker.com/ to detect the right colour, https://fonts.google.com/ library to find the right font-family and https://www.photopea.com/ to compare dimensions